 What Is Sleep Paralysis?

-Sleep paralysis is a condition identified by a brief loss of muscle control, known as atonia Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
-View Source , that happens just after falling asleep or waking up.
+Sleep paralysis is a condition marked by a brief loss of muscle control, known as atonia , that happens just after falling asleep or before waking up.
 In addition to atonia, people often experience hallucinations during episodes of sleep paralysis.

-Sleep paralysis is considered a parasomnia.
-Parasomnias are abnormal behaviors during sleep.
+Sleep paralysis is considered a parasomnia, which are abnormal behaviors during sleep.
 Because it is linked to the rapid eye movement (REM) stage of the sleep cycle, sleep paralysis is considered to be a REM parasomnia.

 Standard REM sleep involves vivid dreaming along with atonia, which usually helps prevent acting out dreams.
 Atonia typically ends upon waking up, so a person never becomes conscious of this inability to move.

-As a result, researchers believe that sleep paralysis involves a mixed state of consciousness Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
-View Source that blends both wakefulness and REM sleep.
+As a result, researchers believe that sleep paralysis involves a mixed state of consciousness that blends both wakefulness and REM sleep.
 In effect, the atonia and mental imagery of REM sleep seems to persist even into a state of being aware and awake.

-• Isolated sleep paralysis: These episodes are not connected to an underlying diagnosis of narcolepsy, a neurological disorder that prevents the brain from properly controlling wakefulness, which often leads to sleep paralysis.
+• Isolated sleep paralysis: These one-off sleep paralysis episodes are not connected to an underlying diagnosis of narcolepsy, a neurological disorder that prevents the brain from properly controlling wakefulness, which often leads to sleep paralysis.

 In many cases, these two defining characteristics are combined to describe a condition called recurrent isolated sleep paralysis (RISP), which involves ongoing instances of sleep paralysis in someone who does not have narcolepsy.